-- 20.1The school's Allergen and Anaphylaxis Policy is implemented consistently to ensure the safety of those with allergies. - 20.2 Parents are required to provide the school with up-to-date information relating to their children's allergies, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required. - 20.3 The headteacher and catering team will ensure that all pre-packed foods for direct sale (PPDS) made on the school site meet the requirements of Natasha's Law, i.e. the product displays the name of the food and a full, up-to-date ingredients list with allergens emphasised, e.g. in bold, italics or a different colour. - 20.4 The catering team will also work with any external catering providers to ensure all requirements are met and that PPDS is labelled in line with Natasha's Law.
-Further information relating to how the school operates in line with Natasha's Law can be found in the Whole-School Food Policy. - 20.5 Staff members receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies. - 20.6 The administration of adrenaline auto-injectors (AAIs) and the treatment of anaphylaxis will be carried out in accordance with the school's Allergen and Anaphylaxis Policy.
-Where a pupil has been prescribed an AAI, this will be written into their IHP. - 20.7 A Register of Adrenaline Auto-Injectors (AAIs) will be kept of all the pupils who have been prescribed an AAI to use in the event of anaphylaxis.
-A copy of this will be held in each classroom for easy access in the event of an allergic reaction and will be checked as part of initiating the emergency response. - 20.8 Where a pupil's prescribed AAI cannot be administered correctly and without delay, the spare will be used. - Where a pupil who does not have a prescribed AAI appears to be having a severe allergic reaction, the emergency services will be contacted and advice sought as to whether administration of the spare AAI is appropriate. - 20.9 Where a pupil appears to be having a severe allergic reaction, the emergency services will be contacted even if an AAI device has already been administered. - 20.10 In the event that an AAI is used, the pupil's parents/carers will be notified that an AAI has been administered and they will be informed whether this was using the pupil's or the school's device. - 20.11 Where any AAIs are used, the following information will be recorded on the AAI Record: - Where and when the reaction took place - How much medication was given and by whom - 20.12 The dose of adrenalin used is that prescribed by the doctor and administrated in line with the IHP. - 20.13 AAIs will not be reused and will be disposed of according to manufacturer's quidelines following use.

-- 20.14 In the event of a school trip, pupils at risk of anaphylaxis will have their own AAI with them and the school will give consideration to taking the spare AAI in case of an emergency. - 20.15 Further information relating to the school's policies and procedures addressing allergens and anaphylaxis can be found in the Allergen and Anaphylaxis Policy.
+- 20.3.
+Where a pupil has been prescribed an AAI, this will be written into their IHP (Appendix C). - 20.4.
+Pupils who have prescribed AAI devices, these are stored in a suitably safe and central location: the medical room. - 20.5.
+All staff members will be trained in how to administer an AAI, and the sequence of events to follow when doing so.
+AAIs will only be administered by these staff members. - 20.6.
+If necessary, other staff members may assist the designated staff members with administering AAIs, such as where the pupil needs restraining. - 20.7.
+The school will keep a spare AAI for use in the event of an emergency, which will be checked on a monthly basis to ensure that it remains in date and will be replaced when the expiry date approaches. - 20.8.
+The spare AAI will be stored in the medical room, ensuring that it is protected from direct sunlight and extreme temperatures. - 20.9.
+The spare AAI will only be administered to pupils at risk of anaphylaxis and where written parental consent has been gained. - 20.10.
+Where a pupil's prescribed AAI cannot be administered correctly and without delay, the spare will be used. - 20.11.
+Where a pupil who does not have a prescribed AAI appears to be having a severe allergic reaction, the emergency services will be contacted and advice sought as to whether administration of the spare AAI is appropriate. - 20.12.
+Where a pupil appears to be having a severe allergic reaction, the emergency services will be contacted even if an AAI device has already been administered. - 20.13.
+In the event that an AAI is used, the pupil's parents/carers will be notified that an AAI has been administered and they will be informed whether this was using the pupil's or the school's device. - 20.14.
+Where any AAIs are used, the following information will be recorded on the AAI Record: - Where and when the reaction took place - How much medication was given and by whom - 20.15.
+The dose of adrenalin used is that prescribed by the doctor and administrated in line with the IHP. - 20.16.
+AAIs will not be reused and will be disposed of according to manufacturer's guidelines following use. - 20.17.
+In the event of a school trip, pupils at risk of anaphylaxis will have their own AAI with them and the school will give consideration to taking the spare AAI in case of an emergency.

-21 Record keeping
+21. Record keeping

-- 21.12 In accordance with paragraphs 19.10, 19.11, 19.12 and 19.13, written records are kept of all medicines administered to pupils. - 21.13 Proper record keeping protects both staff and pupils, and provides evidence that agreed procedures have been followed. - 21.14 Appropriate forms for record keeping can be found in Appendix E of this policy.
+- 21.1.
+In accordance with paragraphs 19.10, 19.11, 19.12 and 19.13, written records are kept of all medicines administered to pupils. - 21.2.
+Proper record keeping protects both staff and pupils, and provides evidence that agreed procedures have been followed. - 21.3.
+Appropriate forms for record keeping can be found in Appendix E of this policy.

-22 Emergency procedures
+22. Emergency procedures

-- 22.12Medical emergencies are dealt with under the school's emergency procedures. - 22.13 Where an IHP is in place, it should detail: - What constitutes an emergency. - What to do in an emergency. - 22.14 Pupils are informed in general terms of what to do in an emergency, such as telling a teacher. - 22.15If a pupil needs to be taken to hospital, a member of staff remains with the pupil until their parents/carers arrive. - 22.16When transporting pupils with medical conditions to medical facilities, staff members are informed of the correct postcode and address for use in navigation systems (Appendix F)
+- 22.1.
+Medical emergencies are dealt with under the school's emergency procedures. - 22.2.
+Where an IHP is in place, it should detail: - What constitutes an emergency. - What to do in an emergency. - 22.3.
+Pupils are informed in general terms of what to do in an emergency, such as telling a teacher. - 22.4.
+If a pupil needs to be taken to hospital, a member of staff remains with the pupil until their parents/carers arrive. - 22.5.
+When transporting pupils with medical conditions to medical facilities, staff members are informed of the correct postcode and address for use in navigation systems (Appendix F)

-23 Day trips, residential visits and sporting activities
+23. Day trips, residential visits and sporting activities